 I’ve already told all my friends and family just how crazy and horrible you genuinely are.

-If you ever have evidence about me, you’ve honestly gone too far, you’ve turned against me, you’ve gone through my things, you don’t trust me.
+If you ever have evidence about me, you’ve honestly gone too far, you’ve turned against me, you’ve gone through my things, and you don’t trust me.
 Therefore, I will find any way I can to make sure you are in the wrong.
 As you are in the wrong, you will have made me do it in the first place, as you didn’t treat me how I deserve to be treated.

 I like you feeling weak, as I’m powerful and winning the game.